Linaro/squad/doc/intro.rst

 regular compilers vcs optimized compilers), etc. Results are always organized by environments, so we can compare apples to apples.

-Projects can have subscriptions, which are email address that should be notified about important events such as changing test results.
+Projects can have subscriptions, which are either users or manually-entered email addreses that should be notified about important events such as changing test results.
 ProjectStatus records the most recent build of a project, against which future results should be compared in search for important events to notify subscribers about.

 Submitting results
 ------------------